 Before COVID-19 hit, more than 100 million girls were expected to marry before their eighteenth birthday in the next decade.
 As a result of the pandemic, 13 million more girls may be at risk of becoming child brides.

 In the U.S., there is no federal law regarding child marriage.
 Each state sets its own requirements, and some have set no minimum age for marriage.
-Delaware, Minnesota, New Jersey, Pennsylvania, and Rhode Island are the exceptions.
+Delaware, Minnesota, New Jersey, New York, Pennsylvania, and Rhode Island are the exceptions.

 UNICEF USA, a member of the National Coalition to End Child Marriage, is working alongside other NGO partners to end marriage below the age of 18 within the U.S. and to repeal loopholes and exceptions that may promote the practice.
 As part of that effort, UNICEF USA and Zonta International have joined forces to raise awareness and enact change to end child marriage both in the U.S. and around the world.